Elected to Division Two 1907

 After qualifying for the new Europa League in 2009-10, Fulham enjoyed a remarkable run that saw them reach the final where they were narrowly beaten by Atletico Madrid in Hamburg.

 In July 2013 Mohamed al-Fayed sold the club to Shahid Khan, a Pakistan born billionaire based in the United States, for a figure reported to be between £150-£200m.
 During his ownership, al-Fayed had made £187m in interest-free loans to the club, which he converted into equity, leaving Fulham debt-free.
+Unfortunately this did not translate into performances and at the end of the season Fulham were relegated to the championship after 13 years in the top tier.

 - (a) Fulham FC - The Official 125 Year Illustrated History (Dennis Turner 2004)